fenton1000/mf-portfolio-one-mmk/README.md

 The user stories upon which the features of the project are based are as follows:

-1. As a visiting user, I want to quickly understand the purpose of this website.

-2. As a visiting user, I want to be able to navigate this site easily.
+1. As a visiting user, I want to be able to navigate this site easily.

-3. As a visiting user, I want to know what services are provided by this business so that I can quickly determine if it may be able to meet my needs.
+2. As a visiting user, I want to know what services are provided by this business so that I can quickly determine if it may be able to meet my needs.

-4. As a visiting user, I want to know if the business has a track record of providing these services.
+3. As a visiting user, I want to know if the business has a track record of providing these services.

-5. As a visiting user, I would like to see some examples of previous work the business has done.
+4. As a visiting user, I would like to see some examples of previous work the business has done.

-6. As a visiting user, I want to know how to contact the business if I have a query or if I think it can provide the service I need.
+5. As a visiting user, I want to know how to contact the business if I have a query or if I think it can provide the service I need.

 ## 3. Features